2000–01 Vancouver Canucks season

 The 2000–01 Vancouver Canucks season was the team's 31st in the National Hockey League (NHL).
+The Canucks qualified for the playoffs for the first time since 1996, but lost in the first round in a four-game sweep to the eventual Stanley Cup champion Colorado Avalanche.

 Offseason

 Markus Naslund became the captain after Mark Messier signed with the New York Rangers.